 1903: Maurice Arnold de Forest, one of the two adopted sons of Baroness Clara de Hirsch and Baron Maurice de Hirsch de Gereuth resigned his commission in the Prince of Wales's Own Norfolk Artillery

-1905: In New Orleans, Max Bernard Hellman and Julia gave birth to playwright Lillian Hellman.
+1905: In New Orleans, Max Bernard Hellman and Julia gave birth to playwright and social activist Lillian Hellman.

 1910: Fanny Brice debuted at the Ziegfield Follies (As reported by the Jewish Women’s Archive)

 1911(24th of Sivan, 5671): Rosenberg, TX native and University of Texas alum Helene Gladys Daily, the Houston lawyer and a leader of the League of Women Voters passed away today.

 1913(15th of Sivan, 5673): Eighty-three year old “cantor and journalist” Jacob Tattlebaum passed away today in Patterson, NJ.